-This Annual Information Form contains forward-looking information about the Company's business outlook, objectives, plans, strategic priorities and other information that is not historical fact.
+This AIF contains forward-looking information about the Company's business outlook, objectives, plans, strategic priorities and other information that is not historical fact.
 A statement contains forward-looking information when the Company uses what it knows and expects today, to make a statement about the future.
 Forward-looking information is included under the headings "Recent Developments", "Manufacturing and Timber Supply", "Sales and Marketing", "Environment", "Research and Development" and "Risk Factors".
-Statements containing forward-looking information may include words such as: will, could, should, believe, expect, anticipate, intend, forecast, projection, target, outlook, opportunity, risk or strategy.
+Statements containing forward-looking information may include words such as: will, could, should, believe, expect, anticipate, intend, forecast, projection, target, outlook, opportunity, risk, plan or strategy.

 Readers are cautioned that actual results may vary from the forward-looking information in this report, and undue reliance should not be placed on such forward-looking information.
-Risk factors that could cause actual results to differ materially from the forward-looking information in this report are described in Interior's annual Management's Discussion & Analysis under the heading "Risks and Uncertainties", which is available on www.interfor.com and under interior's profile on www.sedarplus.ca.
-Material factors and assumptions used to develop the forward-looking information of Coast B.C. forest tenures; availability and cost of logs; competition; currency exchange sensitivity; environment; government regulation; health and safety; Indigenous reconciliation; information technology and cyber security; labour availability; logistics availability and cost; natural and manmade disasters and climate change; price volatility; residual fibre revenue; softwood lumber trade; and tax exposures.
+Risk factors that could cause actual results to differ materially from the forward-looking information in this report are described in Interfor's annual Management's Discussion & Analysis under the heading "Risks and Uncertainties", which is available on www.sedarplus.ca.
+Material factors and assumptions used to develop the forward-looking information in this report include the timing and value of proceeds received from the disposition of Coast B.C. forest tenures; charges related to the sale of Quebec operations; availability and cost of logs; competition; currency exchange sensitivity; environment; government regulation; health and safety; Indigenous reconciliation; information technology and cyber security; labour availability; logistics availability and cost; natural and man-made disasters and climate change; price volatility; residual fibre revenue; softwood lumber trade; and tax exposures.

-Unless otherwise indicated, the forward-looking information in this report is based on the Company's expectations at the date of this report.
+Unless otherwise indicated, the forward-looking statements in this report are based on the Company's expectations at the date of this report.
 Interfor undertakes no obligation to update such forward-looking information or statements, except as required by law.